weserv/docs/faq/index.md

 If you want more information about the headers we serve, consider using [REDbot.org][redbot] this will explain every header we serve, and why this is used.
-We also serve Cache-Control: public, this allows browsers to cache things even when accessing images.weserv.nl over https://.
+We also serve Cache-Control: public, this allows browsers to cache things even when accessing wsrv.nl over https://.

 Let us know if you need more info.
 We are open for comments about the caching policies we use.
 We do run complete tests on server load, bandwidth, and CPU-cycles, for each header we place.
 Enabling 304